Related ToolsGoogle WorkspaceNotionAsanaClickupMonday

 Notion

-Notion serves 35 million+ users as an “all-in-one workspace” combining docs, wikis, databases, and project management at $10-15/user/month.
+Notion is an all-in-one workspace that serves 35 million+ users by combining docs, wikis, databases, and project management at $10-15/user/month, with autonomous AI Agents on the Business tier.

 AI Agents take actions autonomously - monitor project databases, update stakeholders on milestones, create task lists from meeting notes, answer questions by searching your knowledge base.